 Since 1960, the third week in May has been celebrated as National Public Works Week (NPWW).
 Across North America, the more than 30,000 members of APWA/CPWA in the United States and Canada use this week to energize and educate the public on the importance of public works to their daily lives: planning, building, managing and operating at the heart of their local communities to improve everyday quality of life.

 Each year CPWA hosts an awards contest to recognize municipalities in Canada for their NPWW programs and events and all communities are invited to submit their activities.
-A panel of CPWA evaluators chooses winning entries based on criteria that include public outreach, education, staff involvement, political involvement, events held and creativity.
+A panel of CPWA evaluators chooses winning entries based on criteria that include public outreach, education, political involvement, staff involvement, events held and creativity.
 Any municipality in Canada is eligible for nomination.
-The 2018 award categories are:

 List of past award winners

 For more information about the CPWA National Public Works Week Award contest, contact the CPWA staff.